 Event professionals' ultimate guide for purchasing, managing, and tracking your inventory like a pro.

-There's so much that goes into inventory management for event businesses of all sizes: purchasing and refurbishing pieces, storage and physical organization, website syncing and maintenance, offering custom packages for clients, reporting on utilization, and more.
+There's so much that goes into event inventory management for event and party rental businesses of all sizes: purchasing and refurbishing pieces, storage and physical organization, website syncing and maintenance, offering custom packages for clients, reporting on utilization, and more.
 Let's run through the basics of what every event professional should know when it comes to inventory management.

 Purchasing inventory can be a daunting task for event rental professionals— you end up asking yourself, "Should I choose to invest in trends over classics?" and "How much should I order?" as well as, "What should I consider before buying used inventory?"
 Let's dive into our tips for purchasing inventory!